hassox/veneer/README.md

 ## Current Support

-Veneer currently has built in support for ActiveRecord and DataMapper.
+Veneer currently has built in support for ActiveRecord and DataMapper and MongoMapper.

 Veneer works on a VeneerInterface inner module though so you can easily impelment your adapter without requiring it to be in the veneer repo (although pull requests are welcome) (see Building Your Adapter)